utlib/dspace-exams-ingest-scripts/README.md

 Campus C, they should use "au" for August and "ap" for April to properly distinguish these two months.

 ### Retrieve Exams
+* Receive scanned exams in PDF format from campuses A, B, C
 * Print exams are received as a batch once a year from campus A and 3 times a year from campus C.

 ### Generate metadata